First published 17 April

 Rules are slightly different around buy-to-let mortgages but the same payment breaks are likely to apply if you are struggling due to non-payment of rent – contact your lender to find out.

-Either way, interest will still be charged during the payment holiday and added to the outstanding amount.
+Bear in mind interest will still be charged during any payment holiday and added to your outstanding mortgage balance.

-Here at MoneySuperMarket we have built a free mortgage payment holiday calculator to help you work out how much the extra interest will increase your mortgage repayments by once the pay freeze comes to an end.
+We’ve built a mortgage payment holiday calculator to help you work out how what the extra interest will mean in terms of an increase to your monthly mortgage repayments once the pay freeze comes to an end.

 Who is eligible for a mortgage payment holiday?